Dairy in India: Consumption

 Milk consumption levels are not uniformly distributed across India.
-The people of northwest, north, central & western India are significant consumers with south India being a moderate consumer; northeastern regions consume almost no dairy with Assam being an exception.
-Consumption of dairy products are one of the biggest sources of protein for vegetarians.
+The people of northwest India are significant consumers; northeasterners consume less.
+States with higher consumption of meat and eggs are noted to have lesser consumption of milk, as dairy products are one of the few sources of protein for vegetarians.
 Milk has an income elasticity of demand greater than unity: consumption increases as income levels rise.

 Per capita consumption of milk over 30 days was 4.333 l for rural households and 5.422 l for urban households as of 2011–12.
 The corresponding monthly expenditure was ₹116.33 for rural and ₹186.47 for urban consumers respectively.

 As of 2018, fluid milk consumption was projected at 67.7 million tonnes, and was growing at a rate of 6–7 million tonnes annually.
 Ghee is the most consumed among value-added dairy products.
 Demand for non-fat dried milk (NFDM) and butter was projected to be 600,000 tonnes and 5.6 million tonnes respectively.
 Demand for pasteurised milk produced in the formal (organised) sector has been increasing, probably due to its perceived safety over the milk produced in the unorganised sector.